-A common question that many Catholics (and others) often have is: How does the Church choose people to become saints?
+A common question that many Catholics (and others) have is: How does the Church choose people to become saints?

 Usually, people want to know the answer to this question because they want to know the process for how someone is canonized within the Catholic Church.
 But, before we do this, it may be helpful to see the Church’s vision for sainthood.